This post may contain affiliate links. Read the full disclosure here.

-Despite the common belief that babies eyes are full grown at birth and never change, they are actually only about 75% the size of an adult eye.
+Despite the common belief that a baby’s eyes are full-grown at birth and never change, they are actually only about 75% the size of an adult eye.

-Breastfed babies poop more frequently and easily than bottle-fed babies because breastmilk is a natural laxative.
+Breastfed babies poop more frequently and easily than formula-fed babies because breastmilk is a natural laxative.

 49. Hey there Flo

 Apparently, babies have accents when they cry.
-That mean babies from around the globe will cry with the same cadence and melody as their native language.
+That means babies from around the globe will cry with the same cadence and melody as their native language.